 There are numerous school options in Manhattan for students wishing to become registered nurses or advance their careers in a nursing specialty.
 This article talks about three of the closest schools, which are all five minutes or less from downtown Manhattan.
 Also within the article is a table comparing school statistics, as well as a brief section mentioning a couple other relevant school choices.

 - CUNY Borough of Manhattan Community College is a half mile from downtown and offers a 2-year associate's degree program in nursing.

 - Located 1.2 miles from downtown Manhattan, New York University (NYU) offers a number of nursing degrees.
-Students here can earn a Bachelor of Science (BS) in Nursing, Accelerated BS in Nursing, RN-BS in Nursing, Master of Science (MS) in Nursing, 5-year BS/MS in Nursing, Doctor of Nursing Practice (DNP) or a Doctor of Philosophy (PhD) in Nursing Research and Theory Development.
+Students here can earn a Bachelor of Science (BS) in Nursing, Accelerated BS in Nursing, RN-to-BS in Nursing, Master of Science (MS) in Nursing, 5-year BS/MS in Nursing, Doctor of Nursing Practice (DNP) or a Doctor of Philosophy (PhD) in Nursing Research and Theory Development.
 NYU also offers advanced certificate programs in nursing.

 - Students at Pace University, which is less than a half mile from Manhattan's downtown, can earn a BS in Nursing, BS in Nursing/MS or Master of Arts (combined degree program), MS in Family Nurse Practitioner or DNP.